YasinEl/mzRAPP/README.md

 approach are considered high.
 Otherwise they are considered as low.
 Additionally, if no peak has been found over the whole benchmark feature all corresponding peaks will be classified as lost peaks <br> <br>
-<b>What can be taken from that:</b><br> It is important to know if
+<b>Interpretation:</b><br> It is important to know if missing values are
-missing values are generally due to low peaks or if there is high risk that a higher peaks has been missed.
+generally due to low peaks or if there is high risk that a higher peaks has been missed.
 This is especially true when missing value imputation methods are used which are often based on one of those assumptions.
 A high number of high missing peaks at the peak picking step is common in features in which a majority of peaks express a poor signal to noise ratio.
 After alignment this can also be explained by problems in the peak alignment (would be visible in the number of alignment errors as detailed below). <br> <br> <b>Displayed in results as:</b><br> <i>Number of high missing values / (Number of high missing values + Number of low missing values) (confidence interval)</i>

 <div class="figure">